 The GI tract is affected when blood vessels in the intestines become constricted and prevent blood flow to the bowel.
 This can kill bowel tissue, resulting in perforation of the intestinal wall and peritonitis, which is a likely fatal infection that leads to septic shock.

 The Effects of Meth on Skin and Teeth

 A signature of meth use is compulsive skin picking.
 Attributed to either delusions, psychosis or the feeling of bugs crawling under the skin, meth users tend to scratch their face and arms in a repetitive manner that leads to open sores.
 Without a chance to heal, these open sores are often prone to infection.
 Additionally, chronic meth use can cause:

 - Weakened or lost skin elasticity

-- The skin to take on a leathery texture
+- The skin takes on a leathery texture

 - The appearance of rapid aging